Hive Proof Architecture · Commodity Tier · Born Here

 DEMAND

-Routing, payment, identity, and policy-attested workflows.
-Each call buys exactly the proof type its trust envelope requires.
+Routing, payment, identity, and policy-checked workflows.
+Each call buys exactly the proof type it needs, nothing more.

 PRICE